 Scholarly Commons Citation

 Barnett, Randy E., "The Separation of People and State" (2009).
 Georgetown Law Faculty Publications and Other Works.
-Paper 816.
+816.